-The Dutch striker, who only scored once for Norwich City last season, will spend the upcoming campaign with the Ligue 1 outfit.
+The Dutch striker, who only scored once for Norwich City last season, will spend the upcoming campaign with the Ligue 1 outfit and is delighted to have sealed the move

-And, following the club's relegation, Norwich has decided to offload Van Wolfswinkel for the duration of the 2014-15 campaign.
+And, following the club's relegation, Norwich have decided to offload Van Wolfswinkel for the duration of the 2014-15 campaign.

 Norwich also confirmed the signing of Gary O'Neil on a two-year contract on Tuesday, after the midfielder was released by Queens Park Rangers.